+How often should you workout to build muscle?
 The trend has been pointing ever downward.
-Back in the ’70s, Arnold Schwarzenegger (7 Olympia titles) and everyone following him worked most muscles three times per week—and the others (abs and calves) he trained every day but Sunday!
+Back in the ’70s, Arnold Schwarzenegger (7 Mr. Olympia titles) and everyone following him worked most muscles three times per week—and the others (abs and calves) he trained every day but Sunday!
 Afterwards and throughout the ’80s, twice weekly became the standard split.
 There were variations.
-Three-on, one-off was popularized by Lee Haney (8 Olympia titles), thus hitting body parts twice every eight days.
-And then came Dorian Yates (6 Olympia titles), dominating through most of the ’90s while only working body parts once weekly in four workouts.
+Three-on, one-off was popularized by Lee Haney (8 Mr. Olympia titles) and Cory Everson, thus hitting body parts twice every eight days.
+And then came Dorian Yates (6 Mr. Olympia titles), dominating through most of the ’90s while only working body parts once weekly in four workouts.
 Those who didn’t follow his high-intensity adopted his once-weekly formula but over six workouts.
 And the six-days-per-week routine in which body parts are trained once weekly has been popular split ever since.
 Maximize focus (one body part per workout) and recovery to maximize growth, so the logic goes.
-But we’re skipping over the fact that, in Dorian’s wake, Ronnie Coleman (8 Olympia titles) reigned while, again, hitting body parts twice weekly—as if the revolution never was.
+But we’re skipping over the fact that, in Dorian’s wake, Ronnie Coleman (8 Mr. Olympia titles) reigned while, again, hitting body parts twice weekly—as if the revolution never was.
 Ronnie did a lot of growing while doubling up the workouts on the guys chasing him.
 Once, twice, somewhere in between, which is it?
 What’s the right frequency?

 Researchers published a systematic review of all relevant training frequency studies, 22 of them, looking at strength gains.
 They concluded: “[H]igher training frequencies are translated into greater muscular strength gains.
 However, these effects seem to be primarily driven by training volume because when the volume is equated, there was no significant effect of [resistance training] frequency on muscular strength gains.”
 In other words, if you do 16 sets for back in one weekly workout or 8 sets for back in two weekly workouts, the strength gains are virtually the same.